jacazek/rocm-build/Readme.md

 Add any missing dependencies to %post build script and rebuild to quickly generate new build image.

 Example run command:
-`GPU_ARCHS=gfx908 GFXLIST=gfx908 ROCM_VERSION=6.3.1 NOBUILD=rocprofiler-systems apptainer shell --rocm --bind opt/rocm6.3.1:/opt/rocm-6.3.1 /path/to/this/repo/rocm-build.sif`
+`GPU_ARCHS=gfx908 GFXLIST=gfx908 ROCM_VERSION=6.3.1 NOBUILD=rocprofiler-systems apptainer shell --rocm --bind opt/rocm-6.3.1:/opt/rocm-6.3.1 /path/to/this/repo/rocm-build.sif`

 Should be run from the root working directory of ROCm project.
 Apptainer has readonly filesystem (unless run in sandbox mode) so binding an output directory for build artifacts.

 ### Dev image

+Image includes ROCm binaries, libraries, headers needed for development against ROCm.

+### Run image

+Image includes ROCm binaries and libraries needed for running ROCm applications.

 ## References